topherhunt/cheatsheets/networks.md

 - Amazon's video streaming service will easily detect that your request is coming through a proxy, and will block access.
 - To make yourself harder to identify, you can bounce between different servers and IPs as proxies.
 - Some traffic (e.g. pings) apparently bypasses the SOCKS proxy regardless of your settings.
+Not yet sure if it's possible to route these through the tunnel too.

 ## Throttle network speed